nginxinc/nginx-one-workshops/labs/lab7/readme.md

 ![prometheus](media/prometheus-icon.png)  |![grafana](media/grafana-icon.png)
 --- | ---

+In this section, you will use and explore two Docker containers for the Prometheus and Grafana servers.
+These servers will collect and display various metrics from the Nginx Plus container.
+You will also run a load test to create some traffic and watch the metrics Dashboards in real-time.

 1. Inspect your `docker-compose.yml` file, you will see it includes 2 additional Docker containers for this lab, one for a Prometheus server, and one for a Grafana server.
 These have been configured to run for you, but the images will be pulled from public repos.